 - medical education

 Each pathway will expose the trainee to new ways of working, teamwork and leadership, among other general professional capabilities, and will complement their time in clinical practice.
 Trainees will spend a minimum of 1 year on their pathway, with the option to continue for the duration of their higher specialty training (subject to satisfactory progress and Annual Review of Competence Progression outcome).

-The pilot of this scheme will begin in England in August 2019 with applications open from 30 January 2019.
+The pilot of this scheme began in England in August 2019.

 - West Midlands – medical education